fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

         if ( .not. conflict ) then
             call map % get_other_data( key, other )
         else
-            stop 'Key is already present in the map.'' end if
+            stop 'Key is already present in the map.' end if
         call get( other, data )
         select type( data )